audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 * we

-* Santander has abun tudent clients
+* Santander could personalise student clients' product offering to focus on Current accout, Direct Debit, Payroll and E- account.

-* Santander could targret VIP clients if they want to cross sell Mid-term deposit, Current account or E-account.
+* Santander should targret VIP clients if they want to cross sell Mid-term deposit, Current account or E-account.

 * Affluent clients are more likely to open Home account and Securities, so the bank could provide more advertising regarding these two products.